Kids Sea Camp magic: It’s not the destination; it’s the journey. Well, maybe not so much!

 Carol looks at me and says, “What?”

-“Carol our plane to LA left twelve hours ago!
-There is no way we can be in LA tomorrow morning at 8:45 A.M when our flight was to leave to Honolulu with Margo and the other Kids Sea Campers.”
+“Carol, our plane to LA left twelve hours ago!
+There is no way we can be in LA tomorrow morning at 8:45 AM when our flight was to leave to Honolulu with Margo and the other Kids Sea Campers.”

 Carol looks right at me and replies loudly, “OH … WE’RE GOING ALRIGHT!”

-Next thing I know, I am sitting in front of my computer on Expedia, or Travelocity or “I don’t know” as I can’t really remember much about that moment.
-So I’m looking at a new possible alternative travel destination to (the Moon), knowing I had just about as much chance of getting there, as to YAP.
+So I’m looking at a new possible alternative travel destination to (the Moon), knowing I had just about as much chance of getting there as to Yap.
+I tried calling Air Canada to purchase new flights, at that point a minimum of $8,000 per person and two-plus days of travel one way.
+No sympathy from any airline, and all told me to contact the third-party vendor from whom I purchased.
 My heart is not in it.
 Carol is sitting beside me, as is our son who now also knows of the dilemma.

 His first comment is, “Does this mean I have to go to school tomorrow?”

 “No, William, you don’t have to go to school tomorrow,” I replied.
 I then start thinking that our whole family is going to be hiding out in the house for the next two weeks with the curtains drawn so no one ever finds out about my massive blunder.
-Of course, this also means that we are going to have to Photoshop pictures of each of us on images that we downloaded from the internet of YAP and Palau’s magic sunsets.
+Of course, this also means that we are going to have to Photoshop pictures of each of us on images that we downloaded from the internet of Yap and Palau’s magic sunsets.

 “Hi Rod,” says Margo, “How are you guys doing?”